SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

    ![Git Commit](./images/openCICDService.png)

 5. Login to the CI/CD application using the company identity provider account credentials.
-6. Configure credentials for connecting SAP Cloud Platform Continuous Integration and Delivery to other services.
+6. In the next step, we will configure credentials for connecting SAP Cloud Platform Continuous Integration and Delivery to other services like Git and Cloud Accounts.

-7. Create Credentials to connect to GitHub to clone the sources.
-This step is only needed if your GitHub repository is private.
+7. Let us create Credentials to connect to GitHub to clone the sources.
+This step is only needed if your GitHub repository is private else you can skip this step.
   - Choose the ‘Credentials’ tab and click '+'.
 For the user name, enter your Github user name.
   - For 'Type', select 'Basic Authentication'.
   - For 'Password', use the personal access token which you created in the Github in previous step.

      ![Git Commit](./images/gitCredentials.png)

-8. In the Credentials tab in SAP Cloud Platform Continuous Integration and Delivery, choose '+' (Create Credentials) to configure credentials of a Cloud Platform user, who has the appropriate permissions.
+8. In the Credentials tab, choose '+' (Create Credentials) to configure credentials of a Cloud Platform user, who has the appropriate permissions.
 The user must have the Space Developer role and also be a member of the specified Cloud Foundry organization and space.
 We recommend using a technical user.
 However, you can use also use your cloud credentials.
+  - Enter a name for the cloud credentials, ex: cloud-credentials
+  - Type: Choose 'Basic Authentication'
+  - Username: Enter your SAP Cloud Platform email id
+  - Password: Enter your SAP Cloud Platform user password

    ![Cloud Credentials](./images/cloudCredentials.png)